 Certificates of service in recognition of 9 years and 15 years of service as a delegate are to be issued annually to delegates reaching those milestones.
 The years of service are cumulative and do not have to be consecutive terms or full three-year terms.
 All years of service as a delegate will count toward these milestones, including partial terms.
 Certificates of service are not subject to the "Rules and Procedures for Granting Awards."

 Rules and Procedures for Granting Awards

-- The Honors and Awards Committee shall prepare the title and description of, and qualifications for, an award proposed by the committee to be established and shall forward the same to the Rules and Procedures Committee of the House of Delegates to be processed as set forth in subsectionA.1.c of this Section III.
-An award will be presented in the years after the year the award is established.
+- The honors and awards committee shall prepare the title, description of and qualifications for any new award proposed by the committee to be established and shall forward the same to the rules and procedures committee.
+All awards will be presented in the year following the year the award is established.

-- No HoD Honors and Awards Committee member shall receive a HoD award while serving on that Committee.
+- No honors and awards committee member shall receive an award while serving on that committee.